Idia immaculalis

-Idia immaculalis, the immaculate idia, is a litter moth of the family Erebidae.
+Idia immaculalis, commonly known as immaculate idia, is a species of litter moth in the family Erebidae.
 The species was first described by George Duryea Hulst in 1886.
 It is found in North America from at least California, north and east across Montana to southern Alberta and Saskatchewan.

 The wingspan is 35–39 mm.
 Adults are on wing from June to August.